bonroth512/Azure_cloud_environment_plus_Elk-Stack/README.md

 Following the keys creation, reset the SSH public key for each VM that will be accessed through port 22.

 Only the declared Workstation can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
--The public IP address of the Workstation has been whitelisted to allow access through 5601 to utilize Kibana.
+- The public IP address of the Workstation has been whitelisted to allow access through 5601 to utilize Kibana.

 Machines within the network can access the ELK VM through two methods:
--The workstation with a whitelisted IP address can access through TCP port 5601 utilizing the Kibana interface.
+- The workstation with a whitelisted IP address can access through TCP port 5601 utilizing the Kibana interface.
--The Jump-Box can utilize SSH to access the ELK VM.
+- The Jump-Box can utilize SSH to access the ELK VM.

 A summary of the access policies in place can be found in the table below.